Authentication Guide

 Debugging Authentication Issues

-1. Verify Credentials Format
+1. Verify API Key Format

 2. Check Environment Variables